Non-CItizen Receives a Notice to Appear (NTA)

 As for this process, which is referred to as either an individual calendar hearing or a merits hearing, the immigration judge will hear the evidence that is placed against you as well as any potential defenses.

 During this hearing, it will be determined whether you will be deported; however, it does not necessarily have to occur on that day.
 These types of hearings can last up to several hours, which means that they cannot be finished on the day that was originally scheduled.
 If this is the case, then the judge will issue a continuance, which is a followup hearing that may be several weeks or months later.
 However, as of recently due to the Trump Administration, immigration judges are being pressured to expedite these hearings.
 Therefore, you should not always count on a continuance to occur.

 Keep in mind that this part of the process is more private, unlike the master calendar hearing.
 The only people in the courtroom will be you, the judge, the government’s attorney, and your interpreter if one is needed, along with any witnesses that the government has decided to call.

 You are given the opportunity to defend yourself in court, which can be by way of your own evidence, witnesses, or testimony.
 You should seek legal help from a Los Angeles deportation immigration lawyer to learn more about your options.

 Keep in mind that once the immigration judge rules against you, you do not have to leave the U.S. immediately.
 You will be given 30 days to file an appeal, which must be filed with the Bureau of Immigration Appeals (BIA).
 If this decision does not work in your favor initially, then you may be able to appeal with the U.S. Court of Appeals.

-To preserve your rights, it is best to contact an immigration lawyer Los Angeles as possible.
+To preserve your rights, it is best to contact an immigration lawyer in LA as possible.
 Our team at Alami Law can help you every step of the way.